huuff/db-book/exercises/chapter4/written-exercises.md

 ## 4.11
 Real weird question.
 I think maybe file ownership makes for all that `WITH GRANT OPTION` stuff?
 I guess the difference resides in the fact that databases have 3 type of write operations (`INSERT`, `DELETE` and `UPDATE`) so I guess that it might be useful for allowing a user only to append info to the database.

+## 4.12
+In case that user might be deleted in the future, the grant is intended to be associated with a role and not with a specific user.

+## 4.13
+a) No, we've seen examples where it wasn't needed to grant select on the whole relation, so the user can only see part of it
+b) No, because we might not want that user to be able to update certain columns.